 - Green tea

 - Meditation for 5-7 minutes

-- Morning sunlight exposure (often I combine this with meditation and green tea)
+- Morning sunlight exposure (often I combine this with meditation and green tea and grounding)

 - Exercise.
 Sometimes this is a barre workout, yoga, running, or a hike in the woods.